 In the ever-changing channel environment, the focus for partners should revolve around challenging internal bias, cemented from the hardware days, to bring yourself and your customers into the ‘brave new software world’; supporting business models and challenging existing internal processes and ideas.
 While this might sound simple, there’s no denying that this process is a monumental task for any organisation.
 The key to success however, lies with a focus on three areas; the network, leveraging professional services skills and partnering with cloud-based organisations.

 If you can help your customers grasp the importance of the network, they can begin to increase their agility by choosing the right partner, adopting an innovative culture and investing in future skill sets.

-As we witness virtualisation of the datacentre taking flight, and the subsequent gradual decline of traditional CPE, the channel can expect to see an extension of this in the coming year with SDN/NFV set to play a key role in allowing organisations to gain greater control over their IT infrastructure and applications without the physical limitations of the legacy network.
-With automation the next cost reduction lever to eliminate legacy IT, the opportunity for channel partners lies in the operationalisation of the datacentre in the enterprise and leveraging the impact of software transformation on traditional CPE.
+As we witness virtualisation of the data center taking flight, and the subsequent gradual decline of traditional CPE, the channel can expect to see an extension of this in the coming year with SDN/NFV set to play a key role in allowing organisations to gain greater control over their IT infrastructure and applications without the physical limitations of the legacy network.
+With automation the next cost reduction lever to eliminate legacy IT, the opportunity for channel partners lies in the operationalisation of the data center in the enterprise and leveraging the impact of software transformation on traditional CPE.

 Leveraging professional services

 Professional services has become key to the evolution of partner business models.
 In many cases, partners are leading with professional services and winning, suggesting a significant opportunity for you to take control of the market.

 While vendor innovation is still key, channel partners need to place additional emphasis on customer-driven innovation as customers look for turnkey solutions and the ability to customise their environments.
 As such, professional services will continue to serve as a prominent opportunity for you.